ridomin/Rido.IoTClient/README.md

 > Note: All samples use the connection settings in the `ConnectionString` configuration, available in the `appSettings.json` file, or as the environment variable `ConnectionString__Key`.

+### DPS Client

+The Connection Settings allow to use DPS (useful to connect to IoT Central) by adding the `IdScope`, when found it will provision the device using `Rido.Mqtt.DpsClient`.

 ## Advanced Samples

 ### BYO MQTT